 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 9.41 6/24/2020 Sean Wirth Interested in the idea of converting the Twin Cities Complex to permanent wildlife-friendly agriculture (irrigated pasture for wildlife foraging) after the project is constructed.
 DWR will consider this option during development of the Environmental Impact Report.
 Carrie Buckman 7/22/2020 Responded 9.42 6/24/2020 Sean Wirth Are there ideas for funding to preserve land in agriculture in perpetuity and would this be discussed at a future SEC meeting?
 Preserving agricultural land may be considered as a mitigation measure as part of DWR's efforts to develop an Environmental Impact Report.
 Carrie Buckman 7/22/2020 Responded 9.43 6/24/2020 David Gloski Earthquake Analysis - I'd like to see anything available on Earthquake analysis being done.
 The seismic analysis results will be discussed at future SEC meetings.
-Andrew Finney 7/22/2020 For Future Discussion 9.44 6/24/2020 David Gloski and evaluating plans for potential hybrid approaches to drying RTM.
+Andrew Finney 7/22/2020 For Future Discussion 9.44 6/24/2020 David Gloski Drying Process - I hear discussion about the project will either use natural drying, but when that is not available it'll use mechanical dryers.
+It sounded like either/or.
+I suggest thinking about whether the drying process overall, even during the summer, maybe the mechanical drying makes sense to get the bulk water out and when the muck is dryer, it might be easier to handle for getting the last bits out naturally.
 Graham Bradner 7/22/2020 Responded 9.45 6/24/2020 David Gloski drying process look like?
 So you use mechanical dryers but when you are done it gets soaked anyway?
-Do you cover it Soil that has been mechanically dried will be stockpiled either at the drying location or at the reuse location.
+Do you cover it somehow?
+Support drainage off it?
+Soil that has been mechanically dried will be stockpiled either at the drying location or at the reuse location.
 Rainfall could saturate the top several inches of the stockpiled RTM; however the entire stockpile would not become saturated.
 Drainage would be directed away from the stockpiles to prevent ponded water from unneccessarily saturating stockpiled soils.
-Graham Bradner 7/22/2020 Responded 9.46 6/24/2020 David Gloski Electric Dryers - I didn't chime in at the meeting due to time, but I agree that using electric dryers seems like a bad use of smart energy.
-For something like drying I would expect oil or gas to be used.
-Is there an issue here with environmental emissions and electric being cleaner?
-The thermal mechanical dryers under consideration will be electrically heated.
+Graham Bradner 7/22/2020 Responded 9.46 6/24/2020 David Gloski but I agree that using electric dryers seems like a bad use of The thermal mechanical dryers under consideration will be electrically heated.
 The electrical source would likely be from the existing electrical grid, which has a range of contributing power generation sources.
 On-site diesel or oil generators would result in increased air quality emissions.
 The proposed Twin Cities Complex and northen Southern Forebay locations are not located near natural gas utilities.
 Graham Bradner 7/22/2020 Responded